 This is a singular payout from a company called Design Bundles that I mainly promote over on CraftHustleDirectory, they are an easy brand for me to advertise as they are highly relevant to my audience over on that blog plus I actually use them myself multiple times a week for projects so I don’t feel like I’m having to force myself to say that they’re a great company because they really are!

 Affiliate Marketing is definitely a passive income stream I could make work better for me.
 I know a lot of bloggers who make a decent proportion of their monthly income from Affiliate links…I am not one of them!
 I will be the first to admit that this is an area I need to focus on more when it comes to blogging income.
-I’ve purchased plenty of courses to teach me how to really get to grips with it (such as How to Smash Affiliate Marketing) but haven’t spent the time needed to really focus on it, which is something I do want to make time for.
+I’ve purchased plenty of courses to teach me how to really get to grips with it but haven’t spent the time needed to really focus on it, which is something I do want to make time for.

 GetBlogged – £86.78